- Chairs have been appointed to all sessions. They will be in charge of the dynamic of the session.

 - no taller than 2.40 meters (94 inches)

 - The posters will be hung by the Local Organizing Committee (LOC).
-For this reason, we ask all poster presenters to bring their posters to the Bugambilias/Terraza room on the morning of Wednesday June 27, between 11:00 and 13:00
+For this reason, we ask all poster presenters to find their poster number in the following spreadsheet (bit.ly/dh2018poster) and write it down on the back of your poster before you turn it in on the morning of Wednesday June 27, between 10:00 and 12:00 at the entrances of the Bugambilias salon (3rd floor).

 If you wish to print your poster near the hotel, there are several establishments where you can do so.
 The Local Organizing Committee does not recommend any in particular but we share the following map to make it easier to locate them: